This is the opportunity you have always dreamed of.

 No previous archaeological experience is necessary, but enrollment is limited.
 Children aged 14-15 years may enroll if accompanied by an enrolled adult.
 Children 16 years of age and older may enroll on their own.

-Additional information and updates can be found on the Warren-Wilson site.
+Additional information, updates and registration can be found on the Warren-Wilson site.

 Become a Member

 - - Free or reduced access to special events